 5. Musée National Picasso-Paris

-Yes, Pablo Picasso is Spanish, not French.
-That said, like most artists, he loved Paris and Paris loved him back.
-Paris loved him so much he has a museum named after him.
-The Picasso Museum is in Hôtel Salé which is tucked into Le Marais district of Paris.
+Pablo Picasso is Spanish, not French.
+Like most artists, he loved Paris and Paris loved him back.
+The City of Lights loved him so much, in fact, he has a museum named after him.
+The Picasso Museum is in Hôtel Salé, tucked into the Le Marais district of Paris.

-The museum is host to thousands of Picasso works in all forms of media from painting to ceramics.
-Unlike the Rodin Museum that contains works from many artists, the Picasso Museum keeps its collection closely tied to the master.
+The museum is home to thousands of Picasso works in all forms of media from painting to ceramics.
+Unlike the Rodin Museum, which contains works from many artists, the Picasso Museum keeps its collection closely tied to the master.

 4. Musée de l’Orangerie

-When you think Paris you definitely think Louvre and Versailles will definitely come to mind.
+When you think of Paris, the Louvre and Versailles will definitely come to mind.
 You may also think of the Musée d’Orsay.
-When someone mentions Rodin Museum people normally say, “Oh yea, I forget about that one.”
-Well, if you didn’t study art you probably never heard of l’Orangerie Museum but you definitely know who Claude Monet is.
+When someone mentions the Rodin Museum, people normally say, “Oh yeah, I forgot about that one.”
+Well, if you didn’t study art, you’ve probably not heard of the l’Orangerie Museum.
+You do, however, know who Claude Monet is.

-Monet’s Water Lillies installation is not the only thing to see in the l’Orangerie Museum but it is definitely the highlight.
-It probably would not qualify as an “art installation” by today’s measures but at the time it was painted (1918 post-WWI armistice) it was the only installation.
+Monet’s Water Lillies installation is not the only thing to see in the l’Orangerie Museum, but it is definitely the highlight.
+It may not qualify as an art installation by today’s measures, but at the time it was painted (1918 post-WWI armistice) it was the only installation.

 3. Musée d’Orsay

-The museum is host to 80,000+ works of art mostly dating from the mid 19th century to the early 20th century.
-It has a really cool layout and is a bit easier and is much less intimidating than it’s older sibling the Louvre.
+The museum is home to around 80,000 works of art, mostly dating from the mid-19th century to the early 20th century.
+It has a really cool layout and is a bit easier to see and much less intimidating than its older sibling the Louvre.
 You’ll find far fewer crowds in this gallery.

 2. The Palace of Versailles

 The palace of Versailles is so incredibly rich with history that it is a must-see while in Paris.
-It is a short ride on the RER and a 10-minute walk to the golden gates of Versailles.
-The structure is both a museum and massive estate all in one.
-If the Louvre didn’t exist, it would be the greatest museum near Paris but we’re better off with both!
+It’s a short ride on the RER and a 10-minute walk to the golden gates of Versailles.
+The structure is both a museum and a massive estate all in one.
+If the Louvre didn’t exist, it would be the greatest museum near Paris, but we’re better off with both!

 It is one of the greatest destinations to visit in France and the world due to how diverse of a location it is.
-Not only is the museum (palace) full of art. and history but the gardens are immense.
-Most people that visit don’t see a tenth of the estate.
+Not only is the museum (palace) full of art and history but the gardens are immense.
+Most people who visit don’t see a tenth of the estate.
 Find out more about how to visit and what to see at Versailles.

 1. The Louvre Museum

-The Louvre is the largest museum on Earth boasting more than 380,000 works of art in a gallery that is 652,300 sq ft (60,600 sq meters).
-It is considered amongst many historians as the greatest collection of art on Earth and without a doubt the top museum in Paris.
+The Louvre is the largest museum on Earth boasting more than 380,000 works of art in a gallery that is 652,300 square feet (60,600 square meters).
+It’s considered by many historians to be the greatest collection of art on Earth and, without a doubt, the top museum in Paris.